sara-sabr/ITStrategy/_pages/en/it-picture-medium-term.md

 Employees spend more time leveraging their creativity to add business value and less time on repetitive tasks.

 Employees feel they can be honest with management without fear of reproach and be confident that things will improve.
+Scope of changes are purposefully small, de-risking failures that enables learning as opposed to over analysing risks of non-compliance.
 We learn from failure, hold blameless postmortems and continuously ask questions such as why did it fail?

 Employees spend 20% of their time at work to focus on automation of current processes, prototyping related technologies, or keeping up to date with trends and technologies related to their work and the broader GC Digital transformation efforts.